 Let’s face it, as moms, we can be pretty hard on ourselves and as women, we can sometimes be hard on each other too.
 How was her hair?
 Was her makeup too heavy?
 Has she gained weight?
 With so much focus on appearance, it’s no wonder many women want to lose a few pounds and sometimes take unhealthy short-cuts to lose weight.
-Even if your motivation to lose weight is purely for appearance, please consider your overall health and wellbeing.
+Even if your motivation to lose weight is purely for appearance, please consider your overall health and well-being.
+If you have a question about losing weight we can answer it!

 Unfortunately, many of us resort to “quick fixes” and extreme fad diets in an effort to lose weight.
 Not only are these often ineffective, they can actually be detrimental to your health.
 Even a short-term success generally leads to long-term weight gain, as that restrictive diet and killer exercise regime are not able to be maintained.